simplesalt/main-9bc77/content/speaking_podcasts.md

 ## Topics

-For a sample of topics focused on business audiences, see [speaking overview](/speaking).
+For a sample of topics focused on business audiences, see

 For a sample of topics focused on personal growth and mental health, see my [tiktok](https://tiktok.com/@simplesalt).